MinjunSong068/ros2-tensorflow/README.md

 Use Tensorflow to load pretrained neural networks and perform inference through ROS2 interfaces.

+This repos been modified for usage with nvidia jetson nano

 <img src="/data/detection.png" alt="Rviz2 detection output" width="50%" height="50%"/>
 The output can be directly visualized through Rviz